Laalee, Jaipur

 In Jaipur, a city that wears history with quiet confidence, Laalee reveals itself slowly.
 It does not announce itself with spectacle.
 Instead, it invites you to step in, pause, and listen.
 To stories whispered through painted walls, hand worked surfaces, filtered light, and spaces shaped by memory, faith, and love.

 Laalee is not simply a boutique retreat.
 It is a deeply personal universe, created as much from emotion and belief as from craft and design.
-For its creator, interior designer and artist Shan Bhatnagar, Laalee represents a lifetime of influences distilled into a space that is meant to be felt as much as it is seen.
+For me, Laalee represents a lifetime of influences distilled into a space that is meant to be felt as much as it is seen.

 A Design Language Rooted In Storytelling

-At the heart of Shan’s design philosophy lays a simple yet profound belief.
-Design is never just about how a space looks.
+My design philosophy is simple.
+It’s never just about how a space looks.
 It is about what it means.

-His signature style is rooted in layering, maximalism, and balance.
-Every surface is treated with intention.
-Hand painted walls form the soul of his work, allowing spaces to breathe, speak, and evolve with emotion.
-For Shan, surface decoration is not ornamental.
+You’ll see that my signature style is rooted in layering, maximalism, and balance.
+I, as the creator, interior designer and an artist have treated every surface with lots of care and intention.
+Hand painted walls form the soul of my work, allowing spaces to breathe, speak, and evolve with emotion.
+For me, surface decoration is not ornamental.
 It is narrative.
 Each wall becomes a page, each motif a word.

 India, with its centuries of cultural exchange, living craft traditions, and indigenous knowledge systems, remains a constant source of inspiration.
 These traditions are not replicated nostalgically but carried forward in a contemporary, sensitive manner.
 The result is a visual language that feels timeless yet deeply grounded in the present.

-Central to Shan’s inspiration is the figure of Shrinathji and the ancient Pushtimarg traditions.
-The Pichwais of Nathdwara, sacred hand painted textiles created as backdrops for temple rituals, have shaped his visual imagination since childhood.
-Their devotion, symbolism, and meticulous detail continue to inform his work today.
+Central to my inspiration is the figure of Shrinathji and the ancient Pushtimarg traditions.
+The Pichwais of Nathdwara, sacred hand painted textiles created as backdrops for temple rituals, have shaped my visual imagination since childhood.
+Their devotion, symbolism, and meticulous detail continue to inform my work till date.

-Laalee is his ode to the story of Lord Krishna.
+Laalee is my ode to the story of Lord Krishna.
 A space where devotion, art, culture, and storytelling merge into an immersive experience.

 The Making Of A Dream Retreat

-The dream of creating a boutique retreat in Jaipur was one Shan shared with his wife, Devyani.
-Both passionate hosts, they had always imagined a home built around warmth, food, and togetherness.
-A place where people could be welcomed not as guests, but as extended family.
+In the early stages of ideation, I had shared my dream of creating a boutique retreat in Jaipur with my wife, Devyani.
+She’s also a passionate host, and together we’ve always imagined a home centred on warmth, good food, and togetherness – a place where people are welcomed not as guests, but as extended family.

 For years, this dream lived quietly in conversation and prayer, imagined as something for a later chapter in life.
-Both were deeply immersed in their careers, and the idea of a retreat felt distant, aspirational.
+To be quite honest, we were both deeply immersed in our respective careers, and the idea of a retreat felt distant, aspirational.

-Then, one evening, during a visit from close friends Ganesh and Preeti from Mumbai, the dream found momentum.
+Then, one evening, during a visit from close friends Ganesh and Preeti from Mumbai, our shared dream found momentum.
 What began as a casual conversation about future aspirations transformed into action.
-Encouraged by their belief and support, the idea became reality.
+Encouraged by their belief and support, the idea became reality for us.
 Ganesh and Preeti chose to invest in the project; becoming partners in a journey built on friendship, trust, and shared vision.

 The house was acquired in February 2023.
 By October 2023, just eight months later, Laalee stood ready.